-Genetically modified foods are to follow the same regulation as well as all applying EU regulations.
-Decree 450/2004 about nutritional contents provides rules for labeling information on energetic value, protein, carbohydrates, fats, fatty acids, fibers, and others.
+Genetically modified foods are to follow the same regulation as well as those that apply under EU regulations.

+Decree no. 450/2004 (amended by 330/2009) about nutritional contents provides rules for labeling information on energy value, protein, carbohydrates, fats, fatty acids, fibers, and others.
 This information should be given in a table or in a line (due to space reasons) in Czech language.

-If the product is packaged at a different location than where it is processed it must be labeled with the name of the packaging company with address, name of the product, it's quantity, additives, country of origin and other requirements mentioned in special laws.
+If the product is packaged at a different location than where it is processed, it must be labeled with the name of the packaging company with address, name of the product, its quantity, additives, country of origin and other requirements mentioned in special laws.

-Decree 54/2004 gives regulations on labeling of special foods (diets, baby food, food for sportsmen etc.).
+Decree no. 54/2004 (amended by decrees 402/2006, 473/2006, 157/2008 and 35/2012) gives regulations on labeling of special foods (diets, baby food, food for sportsmen etc.).
 These foods have to follow the same regulations as other foods regarding labeling and including some additional information as mentioned in 54/2004 - specifics in processing if those cause the foods characteristics, protein origin (if this protein is mentioned in contents), category and other specification.

-There are specifics in labeling tobacco products as mentioned in decree 467/2003 about the size, placement, and custom look of information and requirements.
+Tobacco products labeling is specified under decree 467/2003 which defines requirements for size, placement, and custom look of information and requirements.

-According to 225/2008 food additives such as vitamins and minerals must be labeled with the words "doplněk stravy" (food additive) visibly on the packaging.
-The label must also carry information on the character, origin, and amount of content and also about the recommended daily intake and warnings against overdose.
+Decree no. 225/2008 (amended by decree 352/2009) defines food additives such as vitamins and minerals must be labeled with the words "doplněk stravy" (food additive) visibly on the packaging.
+The label must also carry information on the character, origin, amount of content, the recommended daily intake and warnings against overdose.